spencerdavis2000/budget/README.md

-#This project was inspired by looking at my bank account and wondering,[*where all the money was going.*]
+#This project was inspired by looking at my bank account and wondering,''where all the money was going.''

 	So, I go to my chase account and download the CSV file